oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 6. Celebrate.
 Congratulations, you have contributed to Oppia!

 ## What to do when you are stuck
-We have a [Gitter chat room](https://gitter.im/oppia/oppia-chat) where everyone can post their questions and help each other out!
+Oppia has a [Gitter chat room](https://gitter.im/oppia/oppia-chat) where everyone can post their questions and help each other out!
 The organizers and mentors will also be walking around to help with any questions.
 We also have a dedicated [GHC Open Source Day chatroom](https://gitter.im/oppia/ghc2018) that you can use too!

 ## List of Projects